philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 **Context**

-Adapt Note generation for various contexts such as Dermatology, Pediatrics, Internal Medicine.
+Adapt Note for various contexts such as Dermatology, Pediatrics, Internal Medicine.

 **Features**

 Request a list of initial history questions, a list of missing data, indicated physical exam maneuvers, and more.

-**Security**

-Confirm De-identification, convert dates to relative time, and use abbreviations that were found in the input.

 ---

 ## ✨ Generate
 Click the large right-arrow button (<i class="fas fa-angle-right"></i>) after providing your input and selecting your desired options.
 Rosetta will compile all inputs and begin processing.
-Note generation will continue even if Rosetta is closed.
+Your Note will generate even if Rosetta is closed.
 Please allow up to 3 minutes for processing.

 ---

 ## 💡 Output
-Displays Rosetta's preliminary reasoning and thought process during Note generation.
-The output will not be displayed until the Note has finished generating.
+Displays reasoning process during Note generation.
+Output will not be displayed until Note completes generating.

 ---

 ## 📝 Note
 Your completed Note appears in this section.

-**Copy** (<i class="fas fa-copy"></i>) – Copies the Note to your clipboard.
+**Copy** (<i class="fas fa-copy"></i>)
+Copies the Note to your clipboard.

 ---

 ## 💾 Saved Notes
 Manage your collection of generated Notes.
 Select a note from this list to load it into the 📝 Note section for viewing.

-**Refresh List** – Retrieve list of saved Notes from the server.

-**Delete All Notes** – Remove all saved Notes from the server.
+**Delete All Notes** – Remove all saved Notes.

 ---
-*Rosetta is a work in progress and was developed as a proof-of-concept.
-Exercise judgment by verifying outputs.
-Send feedback to my email address linked on my homepage.
-Abuse will be logged and reported.*